CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 problem that we want to solve.

-Based on the adiabatic theorem, if the transition to the final interaction hamiltonian is adiabatic, the initial state will remain in the ground state across the whole adiabatic transofrmation.
+Based on the adiabatic theorem, if the transition to the final interaction hamiltonian is adiabatic, the initial state will remain in the ground state across the whole adiabatic transformation.
-The ground state of the final interaction respresents thus the minimum of the optimization problem mapped onto the system.
+The ground state of the final interaction represents thus the minimum of the optimization problem mapped onto the system.

 ![CDL 2020 Cohort Project](../Week2_Rydberg_Atoms/Graphics/histogram_solutions.svg)